jnavila/plotkicadsch/docs/index.md

 The textual diffs between revisions of a schematic sheet have cleared up a bit with the filters, but most of us poor humans don't read the schematic format in the text.
 To put it bluntly, except when only properties of parts are changed, the text diff is totally useless.
 The good news is that there is a better solution: diffing visually the schematic.

+I developed a utility specially for this purpose: [Plotgitsch](https://github.com/jnavila/plotkicadsch).
+Plotgitsch can use two ways to diff the schematics:

+ * Generate bitmap pictures of each sheet of the schematic and use an external tool to visually diff them.
+ * Perform an internal diff on the schematics drawing primitive and provide the result as an svg to be visualized in your prefered browser.

+### External Image Diffing

+Right now, the tool is by default imagemagick's `compare`, wrapped in a custom script.
+This way of diffing is a sure way to indicate the visual differences between the schematics but can be difficult to read because there is no zooming capability.
+A script is already provided, but if you prefer to provide you own comparison program, we're going to show how it is done by default.

 For this feature, two components are needed:

  * imagemagick's `compare` utility to compare two images, wrapped into a custom script